flairNLP/flair/resources/docs/TUTORIAL_WORD_EMBEDDING.md

 call to embed your text.
 This means that for most users of Flair, the complexity of different embeddings remains hidden behind this interface.
 Simply instantiate the embedding class you require and call `embed()` to embed your text.

-All embeddings produced with our methods are pytorch vectors, so they can be immediately used for training and fine-tuning.
+All embeddings produced with our methods are Pytorch vectors, so they can be immediately used for training and fine-tuning.

 ## Classic Word Embeddings